Emergency Action Guides

 Suicide Prevention

-If it appears an individual may cause harm to themselves or to others, call 911 immediately.
+If it appears an individual may cause harm to themselves or to others, call or text 911 immediately.

 Available Campus Resources for faculty, staff and students include the following: